KianBahasadri/encryption-game/README.md

 Here is how a file is encrypted, in GREAT DETAIL!!!
 ## Encryption
 ### Inputs
-This algorithm takes 3 inputs, the file to be encrypted, the password or key, and the number of passes of encryption to be performed.
+This algorithm takes 3 inputs, the file to be encrypted, the password/key, and the number of passes of encryption to be performed.
+The output is an encrypted file, the size in bytes can be calculated using the following formula: size(input_file) * ceil(log_2(255^(passes+1) * size(key)^passes) / 8)
+If this looks funky see the section [Matrix To Bytes Conversion](#matrix-to-bytes-conversion)
 ### Key Stretching
 First the key is taken from the user and passed through a key stretching algorithm.
 This algorithm takes a key of length n, and returns a key of length n^2.
 The algorithm rotates the key as many times as it is long, and concatonates the current string at each iteration.